bricrsa/fabric_pipelines/README.md

 @or(equals(variables('CapacityErrorResponse'),'Service is not ready to be updated'),equals(variables('CapacityErrorResponse'),''))
 ```
 For True, use a Wait for 1 second, for False fail the pipeline with a Fail activity.

+NOTE: you can also test for the status of the Capacity you can also do this by providing no JSON payload to the same API as used for scaling, using the GET method.

 ![Pause or Resume Pipeline with error handling](./images/More%20Complex%20Pipeline.png)